*updated for 2020

 Clear Social Media Rules

-Your teens and children need clear rules for how to behave online.
+Your teens and children need clear rules on how to behave online.
 Any time those rules are violated, they need to know that you’ll step in, even to the extent of deleting the accounts or taking away access to their favorite apps or websites!
 These rules include:

 - Discussing how to behave if they end up in an uncomfortable situation.
 They should always report bullying to you, and they should never answer anyone’s online questions if they start to cross the line.